 Mr. Golub is active in charitable and civic organizations.
-He is one of three private members of the Financial Control Board of the State of New York, President of the Harvard University JD-MBA Alumni Association, a member of the Harvard University Committee on University Resources and a member of the Advisory Council of Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government.
+He is one of three private members of the Financial Control Board of the State of New York, a member of the Harvard Medical School Board of Fellows, President of the Harvard University JD-MBA Alumni Association, a member of the Advisory Council of Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government and a trustee of the American Repertory Theater.
 Mr. Golub and his family actively support medical research to advance treatments for Parkinson’s disease at several leading institutions.

 Mr. Golub was a White House Fellow and served for fifteen years as Treasurer of the White House Fellows Foundation.
 He was Chairman of Mosholu Preservation Corporation, a non-profit developer and manager of low-income housing in the Bronx.
 He served for fifteen years as a trustee of Montefiore Medical Center, the university hospital of the Albert Einstein Medical School.
 He also served for six years as a trustee of Horace Mann School and for five years on the Harvard University Committee for Science and Engineering.